 Wondrous Child: The Joys and Challenges of Grandparenting, is an anthology of 29 vivid essays by grandparents and grandchildren from diverse backgrounds that addresses those differences and similarities.
 My chapter, Four Generations of First-Born Daughters, describes how I’ve been able to continue the intergenerational connection I grew up with by including my mother on visits to my granddaughters.

-My two granddaughters, who are my favorite playmates, call me “Baba.”
+My three granddaughters, who are my favorite playmates, call me “Baba.”
 Their lively imaginations constantly reignite the child in me and allow me to share their sense of wonder.
 They have been my catalysts for many creative projects.

 When I can’t play with them, I enjoy yoga, Zumba, hiking, journal writing, meditating, singing, and gathering family and friends together for celebrations.

-After a decade of listening to grandmas share their stories, I’ve come to understand many of the challenges we face in our role as parents of parents.
+After twelve years of listening to grandmas share their stories, I’ve come to understand many of the challenges we face in our role as parents of parents.
 There’s a new dynamic that develops with our adult children and it can often be tricky navigating this unfamiliar territory.
 I coach grandmas on how to build mutual respect, trust and empathy with the parents of their grandchildren so that they can be a unified team in raising the next generation.